Table of contents:

 It is impossible to put a price on a life well lived.
 Heart In Diamond provides a lasting memory, keeping costs as low as possible, to ensure that anyone can afford to create the memorial diamond their loved one deserved.

-Unfortunately, the cost of burials is on the rise.
-Finding a sacred place to lay your loved one to rest can cost upwards of $10,000.
+Unfortunately the cost of funerals and all related services is on the rise.
+The total price for a funeral service can be as low as $4000 but as high as $15000.
 This leaves many families with the decision to cremate their loved ones.
 Cremation can also run upwards of $4000.
 Even when you decide to cremate, many families are left with not knowing what to do with their loved one’s ashes.

 Just a frame of reference, in the 1960’s a funereal cost would average $708.
 By the year 2012, the average funeral cost $7045.
 That is quite the difference.
 As the cost of funerals increase, loved ones are now seeking new ways to honour their loved ones through the creation of memorial diamonds.
-If you are struggling with not knowing what to do with your loved one’s ashes Heart In Diamond could be your solution.
+If you are struggling with not knowing what to do with your loved one’s ashes Heart In Diamond could be your solution and they can be cheap too.

 Heart In Diamond is able to create memorial jewelry at a lower cost than most companies because they actually own their own production facility.
 In this facility Heart In Diamond is able to use a High Pressure High Temperature (HPHT) machine that mimics the process diamonds go through when they grow naturally in the Earth’s crust.
 All other companies outsource this part of the process to a third party.